wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/winautomation-execution-essentials/includes/3-automatic-execution.md

 Additional configuration options for each Schedule type appear when the type is selected.

-For instance, a process which must be executed on the 1st, 15th, and last work day of each month, at noon, would be configured as below:
+For instance, a process that must be executed on the 1st, 15th, and last work day of each month, at noon, would be configured as below:

 ![schedule properties continued](..\media\schedule-properties-continued.png)

 Contrary to simple Schedules, Recurring Schedules are based on time intervals.
-After the designated interval has passed, the process is executed:
+After the chosen interval has passed, the process is executed:

 ![recurring schedule properties](..\media\recurring-schedule-properties.png)

 ## Triggers
 As opposed to Schedules, Triggers are used to execute processes in response to certain events, rather than date or time.
-Therefore, they are used to automate a task that does not adhere to a strict schedule, but is dependent on another factor, e.g. a specific kind of email message, a file or database change, etc.
+That's why they are used to automate a task that does not adhere to a strict schedule, but depends another factor, for example a specific kind of email message, a file or database change, etc.

 Triggers can be accessed through the **Triggers** tab of the Console.
 Press the **New** button to choose between the different available Triggers: